flybywiresim/installer-data/README.md

 Once merged to staging, the configuration is automatically deployed to the CDN (`https://cdn.flybywiresim.com/installer/config/staging.json`).

-A maintainer can then manually deploy the configuration to production (`https://cdn.flybywiresim.com/installer/config/production.json`).
+A maintainer can then manually deploy the configuration to the production branch (`https://cdn.flybywiresim.com/installer/config/production.json`).

 ## Contributing